mtoensing/Docker-Minecraft-Bedrock-Server/README.md

 * Tutorial (german) https://marc.tv/anleitung-minecraft-bedrock-server-auf-einem-synology-nas/
 * Always up-to-date

+# How do I update the container?

+* Re-download the image from the docker
+* Stop the container
+* Clear the container
+* Start the container

 ## Video: How to install the BEDROCK Server on a Synology NAS

 [![Watch the video](https://img.youtube.com/vi/jbyuWkF0RNQ/maxresdefault.jpg)](https://youtu.be/jbyuWkF0RNQ)